wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 The array `diagonals` stores information about the diagonal constraints.

-We process the board region by region and once we’ve processed a region we store it in an `regions` array.
+We process the board region by region, and record each chosen cell in the `result` array.

 The general outline of what happens in the program is as follows.
 As the program processes the board region by region iteratively, from region 1 to 4, it performs these steps in sequence (we’ll go over each in some detail shortly):